 - Registered member of British Association for Counselling & Psychotherapy

 Prior to becoming a counsellor, I worked for over 20 years with learning disabled people in the NHS, the charity sector, and with Hampshire County Council.
-As well as general counselling experience, I have also counselled in an inner city school.
-I am Chair of client services for a local bereavement charity, which counsels people in their own homes.
+As well as general counselling experience, I have also counselled in an inner city school, and acted as Chair of client services for a local bereavement charity, which counsels people in their own homes.

 Areas of counselling I deal with